hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/146_the_common_bases_of_hinduism.md

 invasions into India; this heroic land had first to bare its bosom to every onslaught of the outer barbarians into Aryavarta.
 This is the land which, after all its sufferings, has not yet entirely lost its glory and its strength.
-Here it was that in later times the gentle Nânak preached his marvellous love for the world.
+Here it was that in later times the gentle Nānak preached his marvellous love for the world.
 Here it was that his broad heart was opened and his arms outstretched to embrace the whole world, not only of Hindus, but of Mohammedans too.
 Here it was that one of the last and one